 - Applicants to a graduate program outside the College of Education, submit your paper application packet to your specific department with “Attention” to the Department Chair and Graduate Coordinator:

-After you apply on CSUMentor, send us your official transcripts for any college or university courses you have completed since your last enrollment at CSUN, as well as preliminary transcripts for course work-in-progress now.
-If submitting a paper application packet, enclose official transcripts in sealed envelopes.
+Send us your official transcripts for any college or university courses you have completed since your last enrollment at CSUN, as well as preliminary transcripts for course work-in-progress now.
+If submitting a paper application packet, enclose official transcripts in sealed, unopened envelopes.

-- Send preliminary, work-in-progress transcripts after you apply on CSUMentor or in your paper application packet.
+- Send preliminary, work-in-progress transcripts with your paper application packet.
 As soon as your work-in-progress is complete and grades are posted, send us your final official transcripts.

 - Official transcripts can be paper or electronic.
 Electronic transcripts from California community colleges are preferred and faster!
 For details please see eTranscript California.
 NOTE: Please do not send us identical, duplicate paper and electronic transcripts!